 The lady is waiting on a pier with an extravagant profusion of luggage.
 The sex embed is on her boots.
 The signal on the tip of the pier reads ‘Privé Private Please.’
 ‘Privé’ is the French for ‘private.’
-The signal is pretty meaningless as such : Please what?
-But a private pier conveys the idea of VIP-ness, and the advertisement as a whole the idea that very important persons consume very much.
+Zooming on the board, you realize these words are not the first of a phrase, like “private pier”; they stand alone on a meaningless board.
+A private pier, however, conveys the idea of VIP-ness, and the advertisement as a whole the idea that very important people consume very much.

 …………….Case 34 Gucci SEX

 The borderline between hair and forehead, with all its underbrush, is a convenient place to embed SEXes à gogo.
 We have a real sex jungle here.